You can assume that most of the beef in your supermarket contains hormone residues.

 What’s in Your Beef?

-The beef contains traces of hormones, antibiotics and other chemicals that were never produced by any cow.
+The U.S. beef supply contains traces of hormones, antibiotics and other chemicals that were never produced by any cow.
 That hamburger looks fresh, but it may be two weeks old and injected with gases to keep it cherry red.
 Take a closer look at that “guaranteed tender and juicy” filet of beef.
 The juiciness may have been “enhanced” with a concoction of water, salt, preservatives and other additives.

 More ominous, the beef also may be infected with food-borne bacteria, including E. coli 0157:H7.
 Some experts believe this toxic E. coli evolved in cattle that were fed high-grain diets.
 Every year, hundreds of thousands of pounds of beef products are recalled.
 One of the largest recalls to date took place in October 2007 when Topps Meat company recalled 21.7 million pounds of hamburger because of potential E. coli contamination.
 The massive recall actually put the company out of business.